Stuck on cruise ships during pandemic, crews beg to go home

 Earlier this week in Nassau, Bahamas, crew members from Canada aboard the Emerald Princess were told to prepare to be flown home in a charter plane.
 But the Bahamian government did not allow the ship to dock in the end.

-Leah Prasad’s husband is among them.
-Prasad said she spends hours tracking down government agencies to help her husband, a Maitre D’Hotel for Carnival.
+Leah Prasad’s husband is among the stranded crew members.
+Prasad said she has spent hours tracking down government agencies to help her husband, a Maitre D’Hotel for Carnival.

 “He is getting discouraged.
 He is stuck in a cabin,” Prasad said.
 “It is not good for his mental health.”